Khan/perseus/packages/math-input/README.md

 # @khanacademy/math-input

-Khan Academy's expression editor for the mobile web.
-Used in the [Perseus](https://github.com/khan/perseus) exercise framework to power math input and expression editing on small screens.
+Khan Academy's expression editor for the web.
+Used in the [Perseus](https://github.com/khan/perseus) exercise framework to power math input and expression editing on all screens.

 Built with [React](https://github.com/facebook/react), [MathQuill](https://github.com/mathquill/mathquill), [Aphrodite](https://github.com/khan/aphrodite), and more.